Saymos/wallet-extended/README.md

    - Singleton instances ensure reliable equality checks
    - The sealed nature provides compile-time guarantees about all possible subtypes

+### Double-Entry Bookkeeping Implementation

+The wallet application implements a double-entry bookkeeping system for all financial transactions:

+1. **What is Double-Entry Bookkeeping?**
+   - Each financial transaction creates at least two ledger entries (a debit and a credit)
+   - Total debits always equal total credits, maintaining balance in the system
+   - All account balances are calculated by summing their ledger entries rather than storing a single balance field
+   - Creates an immutable, auditable transaction history

+2. **Core Components**:
+   - `LedgerEntry`: An immutable entity representing a single debit or credit operation on an account
+   - `DoubleEntryService`: Service responsible for creating balanced entry pairs and calculating account balances
+   - `LedgerEntryRepository`: Provides data access for ledger entries with balance calculation support

+3. **Key Benefits**:
+   - **Financial Integrity**: Mathematical guarantee that money is neither created nor destroyed
+   - **Audit Trail**: Complete history of every transaction with immutable ledger entries
+   - **Error Prevention**: System consistency can be verified through balance checks
+   - **Reconciliation**: Accounts can be reconciled to detect and fix discrepancies
+   - **Historical Analysis**: Point-in-time balance calculations for any account

+4. **Performance Considerations**:
+   - **Memory Usage**: Storing all ledger entries requires more space than single balance fields
+   - **Query Optimization**: Indexing strategies on account_id and timestamp for efficient balance calculation
+   - **Caching Strategy**: Frequently accessed account balances can be cached for read performance
+   - **Batch Processing**: Bulk operations for high-volume transaction scenarios
+   - **Database Partitioning**: Historical ledger entries can be partitioned by time period for scalability

+5. **Implementation Details**:
+   - Accounts no longer store a direct balance field; all balances are calculated from ledger entries
+   - All transfers create matching debit and credit entries in a single atomic transaction
+   - Balance calculations use SQL aggregation functions for efficiency
+   - Reporting endpoints provide summarized views of ledger activity

+This approach significantly enhances the robustness of the financial system while providing a complete audit trail of all transactions.

 ## Production Considerations

 ### Audit Trail Implementation for Financial Systems